 Prevention of current and potential issues

-Prevention of current and potential issues is important activity related to eliminating waste.
+Prevention of existing and potential issues is an important activity related to eliminating waste.

 Key factors for the prevention of current and potential issues may be the regular discussion of project risks, high communication activity, team responsibility, and stakeholders involvement.

 Programs and projects may be tied to estimated budgets.
-Expenses that do not add business value to the projects are identified, discussed and their potential retrenchment may be planned and executed.
+Expenses that do not add business value to the projects are identified, discussed, and their potential reduction may be planned and executed.

 During program realizations, project teams may face different difficulties like:

 - Team members leaving the organization or the project

 - Organizational issues impacting teams